 Support for students with dyslexia and/or specific learning difficulties are available via Helena O’Sullivan, our Student Welfare Officer.

 - In order to access support, students will need a full, up-to-date report that confirms specific learning difficulties / dyslexia.
 This would be carried out by a practising psychologist or a qualified teacher (OCR Diploma SpLD).
 Specialist teachers and IT equipment may need to be funded by Social Services or other agencies.

 Assessment for dyslexia

-• Students who have not previously been assessed for specific learning difficulties, but feel that they may have difficulties in this area, should inform Helena O’Sullivan, who can arrange a formal assessment.
-There may be funding available to the student to help with the cost of this assessment.
+- Students who have not previously been assessed for specific learning difficulties, but feel that they may have difficulties in this area, should inform Helena O’Sullivan, who can help arrange a formal assessment.

 Your mobility difficulties may be part of a fluctuating condition such as ME, you may have difficulty walking or you may be a permanent wheelchair user.
 Access to the site will be one of your main concerns and the degree to which you can access the campus.
 The School will, however, in consultation with you, make reasonable adjustments to facilitate your needs.

 If you accept a place on a programme of study we will need to liaise with you in advance of your arrival at Tobias in order that we can timetable any adjustments so that they are carried out before you arrive.
 These may include using ground floor studios wherever possible, organise assistance to navigate steps, arrange the installation of ramps for wheelchair access.